argilla-io/argilla/docs/getting_started/setup&installation.rst

 Uvicorn
 """""""

-Since, rubrix server is built using fastapi, you can launch rubrix server using **uvicorn** ASGI server:
+Since the Rubrix server is built on fastapi, you can launch it using **uvicorn**:

 .. code-block::